acidtone/cprg210-frontend-winter-2020/assignments/individual-assignment.md

   - Display a gallery of travel pictures below the hero section (see Javascript section).
   - In a `footer` at the bottom of the page, display copyright information (hint: search for html entities and/or icon fonts to find a copyright symbol).
 - Javascript
-  - Put a script tag in the head section of your main page and create an array of objects (limit this to a reasonable number, perhaps 5 or 6 items).
+  - On your main page, create an array of objects (limit this to a reasonable number, perhaps 5 or 6 items).
 When the body of the page loads, loop through the array (i.e. using `array.forEach` or similar), get each object and add an image with description/link to a grid or flexbox gallery.
 Each object will define
     - the image `src` URL
     - description of a popular travel destination.
     - link URL that will open an external website (in a new window/tab) relating to the image
-  - Extra points: If you already have JavaScript experience and the basic stuff is boring to you, try one of these for extra challenge:

 ### contact.html
 - HTML/CSS